-Taliban says it will emerge as leader of Afghanistan
+Taliban says it will fight foreign troops, emerge as 'legitimate leader' of Afghanistan

 A Taliban spokesperson said the Islamist movement and military organisation waging war in Afghanistan will fight any foreign presence and emerge as the country's lawful representative, amid an ongoing offensive to gain control of the country following the withdrawal of the United States military.